 Ambient mercury concentrations in the Great Lakes have decreased significantly since the 1970s (ITT, 2015).
 Atmospheric mercury concentrations have decreased about 2% per year since 2005 as measured in Canada's Experimental Lakes Area (west of Lake Superior).
 Wet deposition measurements from the North American Mercury Deposition Network follow these trends with fluxes decreasing about 1.6% per year since 1996 (ECCC and US EPA, 2017).
-Mercury emissions in the United States have decreased from an estimated 246 tons in 1990 to 52 tons in 2014 (US EPA, 2014) (Figure 3).
+Mercury emissions in the United States have decreased from an estimated 246 tons (223,167 kg) in 1990 to 52 tons (47,173 kg) in 2014 (US EPA, 2014) (Figure 3).
 In Canada, emissions have decreased from approximately 35,000 kg in 1990 to approximately 4,400 kg in 2015 (Figure 4) (ECCC, 2016b).
-Reductions in Canada are mostly due to one facility changing from pyrometallurgical to hydrometallurgical zinc production and, to a smaller extent, to increased emission control measures, improved PM emission controls and fuel switching (ECCC, 2018a).
+Reductions in Canada are mostly due to one facility changing from pyrometallurgical to hydrometallurgical zinc production, closing a copper smelter in 2010 which represented the largest anthropogenic source of mercury in North America and, to a smaller extent, to increased emission control measures, improved PM emission controls and fuel switching (ECCC, 2018a).

 A recent review of mercury in air reported by Cole et al. (2014) described long-term trends in mercury in air and precipitation in Canada.
 Declines were noted in total gaseous mercury and mercury in precipitation from the 1990s to early 2010 (Cole et al., 2014).
-Total gaseous mercury concentrations, with some identified exceptions, were generally 1.2 to 1.9 ng/m3 throughout Canada.
-Wet deposition amounts averaged between 0.1 and 0.8 μ g/m2 month (Cole et al., 2014).
+Total gaseous mercury concentrations, with some identified exceptions, were generally 1.2 to 1.9 ng/m throughout Canada.
+Wet deposition amounts averaged between 0.1 and 0.8 $\mu$ g/m month (Cole et al., 2014).